airoh-pipeline/airoh/README.md

 _Because reproducible science takes clean tasks.
 And why don't you have a cup of relaxing jasmin tea?_

 **airoh** is a lightweight Python task library built with [`invoke`](https://www.pyinvoke.org/), designed for reproducible research workflows.
 It provides pre-written, modular task definitions that can be easily reused in your own `tasks.py` file — no boilerplate, just useful automation.
+Access the documentation of the library on the [airoh docs website](https://airoh-pipeline.github.io/airoh/airoh.html) for a list of available airoh tasks.

 ## Installation
 Installation through PIP: